 - Flour (one 10-lb bag)

 - One sieve or sifter

 Begin by creating a landing zone for your meteorites.
 Fill the bottom of the box with all of the flour, up to a depth of roughly 5 cm (~ 2 in).
 The precise depth isn’t important, but it does need to be level throughout the box.
-You can make sure it is even by gently shaking the box back and forth; adjust box sizes or add more flour if need be.
+You can make sure it is even by gently shaking the box back and forth; adjusting box sizes or adding more flour if need be.
 Use the sieve to spread a fine layer of cocoa powder on top.